 Subsequent to the CCG being issued in 2009, listed companies in the UAE were required to comply with the new code by 30 April 2010.
 One of the requirements of this newly-established CCG is that the board of directors of companies listed on ADX and DFM must establish an audit committee.
 According to the code, the committee should comprise at least three non-executive directors, and the majority of them must be independent, including the head of the committee.
 The code also requires the committee to have at least one financial expert, and to meet four times during the financial year.
-The duties of the committee include, for example, reviewing the accounting policies and financial statements of the company, reviewing risk management systems, internal control and financial control, and overseeing the independence of the external auditor.
+The duties of the company, reviewing risk management systems, internal control and financial control, and overseeing the independence of the external auditor.